isomerpages/moe-mi/_mi-experience/DEPARTMENTS/Humanities.md

 to question assumptions, interrogate evidence, and construct well-reasoned perspectives about contemporary global issues as well as enduring lessons from the past.
-To deepen learning, the department also harnesses its inter-disciplinary lenses from History, Geography, and Art to empower students to recognise the interconnected forces shaping societies and to appreciate the multiplicity of human experiences expressed across time, space, and culture.
-Our curriculum is further strengthened by <strong>e-pedagogical approaches, and department key programmes to extend learning</strong> that enrich the inquiry process and personalise learning.</p>
+To deepen learning, the department also harnesses its inter-disciplinary lenses from History, Geography, and Art to empower students to recognize the interconnected forces shaping societies and to appreciate the multiplicity of human experiences expressed across time, space, and culture.
+Our curriculum is further strengthened by <strong>e-pedagogical approaches, and department key programmes to extend learning</strong> that enrich the inquiry process and personalize learning.</p>
 <p>To ensure that the Humanities education at our institute is a rigorous
 one, the infusion of enhanced 21st Century skills and competencies and other identified brain-based learning strategies have been infused into